The moduli space of stable supercurves and its canonical line bundle: Introduction

 The paper is organized as follows.
 In Section \ref{basics-sec} we review the basics on stable supercurves starting from the definitions.
 In particular, in \ref{local-descr-sec} we discuss standard local coordinates of smooth supercurves (near an ordinary point and near a Ramond puncture).
 Then in \ref{NS-correspondence-sec} we discuss a well-known correspondence between the NS-punctures and divisors.

-In Section \ref{infinit-sec} we discuss some infinitesimal results on supercurves.
-We recall the construction from \cite{Deligne} of miniversal deformation families of two types of node singularities of stable supercurves and consider sheaves of infinitesimal automorphisms of stable supercurves (possibly with punctures).

 In Section \ref{def-sec} we study the deformation functor of a stable supercurve $X_0$ with punctures.
 The main result is that this functor is smooth (more precisely, it is smooth over the product of deformation functors of the singularities of $X_0$).
-We first study local deformations: of affine neighborhoods of a smooth point, of a Ramond puncture, and of a singular point (see \ref{no-R-punct-def-sec}, \ref{R-punct-def-sec} and Lemma \ref{aff-formal-node-smooth-lem}).
-Then we prove the smoothness result for global deformations, Proposition \ref{global-def-prop}.
+We start with infinitesimal results, reproducing Deligne's calculation of infinitesimal deformations of two types of super node singularities (see Theorem \ref{miniversal-Deligne-thm}) and identifying the sheaves of infinitesimal automorphisms of stable supercurves with punctures.
+Then we study local deformations: of affine neighborhoods of a smooth point, of a Ramond puncture, and of a singular point (see \ref{no-R-punct-def-sec}, \ref{R-punct-def-sec} and Lemma \ref{aff-formal-node-smooth-lem}).
+Finally we prove the smoothness result for global deformations, Proposition \ref{global-def-prop}.

 In Section \ref{square-sec} we prove that an extension of the square of the relative canonical bundle $\om_{U/S}^2$ from the smooth locus $U\sub X$ of a sufficiently nice family $X\to S$ of stable supercurves is a line bundle, and that after some corrections at the punctures, it becomes relatively ample (see Theorems \ref{can-square-thm} and \ref{ample-thm}).
 We then show that the inverse of this line bundle shows up in the computation of the sheaf of infinitesimal automorphisms (see Theorem \ref{inf-aut-thm}).